abhishekpanthee/MotionRacer/README.md

 - C++ Compiler: Ensure you have a C++ compiler installed (e.g., GCC or Clang).
 - CMake: Required for building the project.
 Install it from CMake’s website.
 - SFML: The Simple and Fast Multimedia Library (SFML) is used for graphics, window management, and input handling.
+- Mediapipe: Required for handtracking and gesture recognition.
 ### Installing SFML
  #### On Windows
 1. Download SFML: